 Please help enhance the quality of the Youth Sport Coaches Learning, Teaching Training event and the teaching units by spending a few minutes completing this questionnaire.

 Participation in this evaluation is voluntary.
-All information provided will be confidential and participants'

-anonymity will be protected throughout the evaluation.
+All information provided will be confidential and participants' anonymity will be protected throughout the evaluation.
 IP addresses will not be collected at any point, meaning the data you provide cannot be traced back to the participant.
 The results of the evaluation process will be used without sharing any information about the respondents.

-1.4.
-University / Faculty / Department / Organisation

-1.5.
-Are you currently practising any sport?
-Yes No 1.5.740 you currently practising any sport.
-105 110
+1.1.
+What is your age?
+1.2.
+What is your gende :r?
+1.3.
+Country 1.4.
+University / Faculty / Department / Organ isation 1.5.
+Are you currently p ractising any sport?
+Yes No 1.6.

-1.6.
 Have you practised any sport in the past?
 Yes No

 1.7.
-If you answered YES in one of the previous questions (1.5 and/or 1.6), what is/was the main sport that you have been practicing?
+If you answered YES in one of the previous questions (1.5 and/or 1.6), what is/was the main sport that

-1.9.
+Type of sport: 1.8.
+How many years have you been practicing this sport? years 1.9.
 What is your major achievement in this sport (e.g., awards, competitions on local, district, regional, national, international level)?
 1.10.
 Are you currently a Youth Sport Coach Educator?
-Yes No
+Yes No 1.11.

-1.11.
 Have you worked as a Youth Sport Coach Educator in the past?
-Yes No
+Yes No 1.12.

-1.12.
 If you answered YES in the previous questions (1.10 and/or 1.11), in which sport(s) have you been a Youth Sport Coach Educator?

-Type of sport(s):

-1.13.
-If you answered YES in the previous questions (1.10 and/or 1.11), for how many years have you been a Youth Sport Coach Educator?
+Type of sport(s): 1.13.
+If you answered YES in the previous questions (1.10 and/or 1.11), for how many years have you been a Youth Sport Coach Educator? years 1.14.

-1.14.
 If you answered YES in the previous questions (1.10 and/or 1.11), which topic(s)/module(s) have you been teaching?
 1.15.
 Do you currently work as a Youth Sport Coach?
+Yes No 1.16.
+Have you worked in the past as a Youth Sport Coach?
 Yes No

-1.16.
-Have you worked in the past as a Youth Sport Coach?
-Yes

 1.17.
 If you answered YES in the previous questions (1.15 and/or 1.16), what is/was the main sport that you have been coaching?
 1.18.
-If you answered YES in the previous questions (1.15 and/or 1.16), for how many years have you been a Youth Sport Coach?
+If you answered YES in the previous questions (1.15 and/or 1.16), for how many years have you been a Youth Sport Coach? years 1.19.

-1.19.
 If you answered YES in the previous question (1.15 and/or 1.16), what age groups do you primarily coach?

-Children (under the age of 12 years) Adolescents (ages 13-17 years old) Young adults (18-25 years) Adults (over 25 years)
+Children (under the age of 12 years) Adolescents (ages 13-17 years old) Young adults (18-25 years) Adults (over 25 years) 1.20.

-1.20.
 If you answered YES in the previous question (1.15 and/or 1.16), what is the athletes' level that you primarily coach?

-Recreational Competitive Elite Professional
+Recreational Competitive Elite Professional 1.0.000.01.01

 1.21.
-Have you attended any Youth S port Coach traini na/courses in the p ast?
-Yes No The first have you accertace any roache pore coucir traini ing, courses in the p 105
+Have you attended any Youth Sport Coach training/courses in the past?
+Yes No 1.22.

-1.22.
 If you have attended, briefly describe what this training was about.